 What do you need to do?

-- The sales sheet for booking your items into the Kit Swap will be available later as either a Microsoft Word Form (type directly into the grey boxes) or as a PDF file that you can print off.
+- The sales sheet for booking your items into the Kit Swap is available as either:

 - Alternatively, the form is available direct from the Kit Swap Manager (via email or SAE)